✔️Article written by a veterinarian & reviewed by our director Dr. Whittenburg, on Dec 15th 2022. View our Editorial Process.

 If your old dog has learned that barking will bring you running, then they could be barking for attention.
 The only way to end this behavior is to ignore your dog when they bark at night.
 That means no shouting at them, no looking at them, and no talking to them.

 Let him sleep with you

 If you don’t have a legitimate reason to have your dog sleep in a separate room, then you should consider letting them sleep with you.
 Studies show that dogs who sleep with their owners are less likely to bark or whine, meaning you can catch up on that much-needed sleep without any disturbance.

 The final word

-Your dog has spent a lifetime making you happy and giving you his unconditional love.
-Now is the time to be more understanding and patient with him than ever.
+Your dog has spent a lifetime making you happy and giving you their unconditional love.
+Now is the time to be more understanding and patient with them than ever.
 While the continuous barking at night may be frustrating, there is no reason to believe it can’t be stopped.
 The first step is to accurately diagnose the reason with the help of your vet and take it from there.
-Exercise, dietary therapy, behavioral enrichment, a consistent routine, and an overall improvement in his quality of life can help your dog change this habit and stop barking at night.
+Exercise, dietary therapy, behavioral enrichment, a consistent routine, and an overall improvement in thier quality of life can help your dog change this habit and stop barking at night.

 Read More About Senior Dog Barking:

 Talk to a veterinarian online for only $1

 You can chat with a licensed veterinarian online now for just $1.
 Click here to connect with a veterinarian, or start a chat below: